litdb/litdb.dev/MyApp/_pages/customize.md

 }
 ```

-Custom Type Converters can be registered with the driver's schema on the data type that they convert:
+Custom Type Converters can be registered with the driver's schema for the data type it should apply to:

 ```ts
 export const connection = connect({ host, database, user, password })